Medal of Honor: Above and Beyond: Gallery

-As players progress in the game, they gain access to the Gallery, a collection of short documentaries featuring veterans of the World War II.
+As players progress in the game, they gain access to the Gallery, a collection of short documentaries featuring veterans of World War II.
 While filming the documentaries for the Gallery mode, Respawn partnered with Honor Flight to bring the veterans interviewed to the locations of many historic events they experienced and interviewed them there.
 Vignettes of the Gallery, which includes more than 90 minutes of footage, premiered at short film festivals such as the Big Sky Documentary Film Festival in 2020.

 Colette

 Colette is a 24-minute short documentary directed by Anthony Giacchino and produced by Alice Doyard and Annie Small as an installment in the Gallery series.
 The film follows former French Resistance member Colette Marin-Catherine as she travels to Germany for the first time in 74 years.
 Her visit is inspired by a young history student who enters her life and convinces her to visit the Mittelbau-Dora concentration camp where her brother died at the hands of the Nazis.

 Of the Gallery shorts, Colette garnered particular recognition for its cinematic value.
 It won the award for Best Short at the Big Sky Festival, making it eligible for submission to the American Academy of Motion Picture Arts and Sciences for awards consideration.
 Subsequently, Colette was nominated for the Academy Award for Best Documentary Short Subject at the 93rd Academy Awards, the first film produced by a video-game studio to receive an Oscar nomination, and it would later win the award.